reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # single quarter, no groupings and without count work as expected

-    An incidence2 object: 8 x 2
+    An incidence object: 8 x 2
     731 cases from 2020-Q1 to 2021-Q4
     interval: 1 quarter
     cumulative: FALSE